 Reducing Food Waste

-On May 30, 2017, the Council hosted the Policies, Partnerships & Practices: Reducing Food Waste Symposium in partnership with Country Heritage Park, the Ontario Food Collaborative and Sustain Ontario; supported by the Ontario Produce Marketing Association, The Printing House, Riverstone Branding, and funded by the Ontario Trillium Foundation.
+On May 30, 2017, as Halton Food Council, Halton Food hosted the Policies, Partnerships & Practices: Reducing Food Waste Symposium in partnership with Country Heritage Park, the Ontario Food Collaborative and Sustain Ontario; supported by the Ontario Produce Marketing Association, The Printing House, Riverstone Branding, and funded by the Ontario Trillium Foundation.
 A recap of the symposium has been prepared in this Report.

 We would like to thank all of the presenters: